-Life insurance is an incredibly important tool for financial planning.
-By purchasing the right amount of life insurance, a client is able to financially protect their family in the event of premature death and ensure the financial stability of the family.
+Life insurance is an essential tool for financial planning.
+By purchasing the right amount of life insurance, a client can financially protect their family in the event of premature death and ensure the family’s financial stability.
 This is the primary purpose of life insurance, just like homeowners insurance: when your life catches on fire, life insurance is there to make a family financially whole again.
 This can be accomplished using term insurance and purchasing a lot more of it than you think you need.

-This is not to say that permanent life insurance is evil, because there are definitely needs for permanent life insurance, but it’s not for the tax-deferred growth benefits.
-No matter how hard I actually look at the numbers, they just don’t add up to me.
+This is not to say that permanent life insurance is evil because there are definitely needs for permanent life insurance, but it’s not for the tax-deferred growth benefits.
+No matter how hard I actually look at the numbers, they don’t add up to me.

-A whole life policy is great for high-net-worth individuals or family that is expected to have a taxable estate.
-But with the estate and gift tax exemption sitting at $11.58 million for 2020, the amount of estates that are affected by the 40% estate tax has shrunk considerably.1 There are also a ton of gifting strategies that should be incorporated into the estate plan that will lower the taxable estate as opposed to buying expensive life insurance.
+A whole life policy is great for high-net-worth individuals or families expected to have a taxable estate.
+But with the estate and gift tax exemption sitting at $11.58 million for 2020, the amount of estates that are affected by the 40% estate tax has shrunk considerably.1.
+There are also a ton of gifting strategies that should be incorporated into the estate plan that will lower the taxable estate as opposed to buying expensive life insurance.

-A permanent policy is also great for a parent that owns a business with multiple children and not all of the children are expected to inherit the business.
-The life insurance policy can be used to level the estate and provide an asset of comparable value as the business.
+A permanent policy is also great for a parent that owns a business with multiple children, and not all of the children are expected to inherit the business.
+The life insurance policy can be used to level the estate and provide an asset of comparable value.

-For both of these permanent life insurance scenarios, we are likely talking about significant death benefits that are likely being purchased and it’s because there is a calculated need for that benefit to be there at death.
-The owner of that insurance policy understands that they are going to be trading a very large amount of money each year in life insurance premiums for the guarantee of a much bigger dollar amount at their death.
+We are likely talking about significant death benefits that are likely being purchased for both of these permanent life insurance scenarios.
+It’s because there is a calculated need for that benefit to be there at death.
+The owner of that insurance policy understands that they will be trading a substantial amount of money each year in life insurance premiums to guarantee a much larger dollar amount at their death.

-Because life insurance receives favorable tax treatment, insurance agents spin the idea that investing inside a life insurance policy is somehow this magical investment vehicle that is a hidden secret in the investment world.
-What they don’t tell you is that any of the tax advantages that you get from investing inside life insurance is quickly forfeited in high fees, bad and overpriced investments, high commissions, surrender fees, and a general lack of liquidity.2 You also don’t have access to all the money inside the life insurance policy because a large portion of the money must stay in the policy unencumbered by loans to keep the policy from lapsing.
-If the policy lapses, then all the money that was taken out via a loan becomes taxable as ordinary income.
+Because life insurance receives favorable tax treatment, insurance agents spin the idea that investing inside a life insurance policy is somehow this magical investment vehicle hidden in the investment world.
+They don’t tell you that any of the tax advantages you get from investing inside life insurance are quickly forfeited in high fees, bad and overpriced investments, high commissions, surrender fees, and a general lack of liquidity.2 You also don’t have access to all the money inside the life insurance policy because a large portion of the money must stay in the policy unencumbered by loans to keep the policy from lapsing.
+If the policy lapses, then all the money taken out via a loan becomes taxable as ordinary income.
 This could be a nightmare situation.

 So if you have already been sold a permanent life insurance policy and have a significant amount invested in it, then you might be wondering what options you have?
 The good thing is that you can talk with a fee-only planner like me that can give completely unbiased and fiduciary recommendations on how to unwind these policies.